Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 In a monopsonistic labor market, a firm faces the wage function $$w = 100 + 2*L$$ and its marginal r

-Marginal Factor Cost Explanation
+Marginal Factor Cost Determination in a Monopsony

 Monopsonistic Labor Market Analysis